maniksundar/ghla/README.md

 ## Data Model

 Singleton instance responsible for saving and retrieving data to the disk.
-This class is mainly responsible for interacting between the app and the Network and the Disk components.
-The Network and Disk components are not accessed directly from the app for encapsulation.
+This class is mainly responsible for code separation between the app and the Network + Disk components.
+The Network and Disk components are not accessed directly from the app.
 This class provides the necessary abstraction between the activities, fragments and the Network and Disk layer.

 ```
 DataModel.getInstance().submitMembershipReport(event.report);